GoogleChrome/web.dev/src/site/content/en/learn/images/performance-issues/index.md

 the user's viewport will never be requested, and no bandwidth will be wasted on images that the user will never see.

 There's a catch, however: deferring those requests means not taking advantage of browsers' hyper-optimized processes for requesting images as early as possible.
-If `loading=”lazy”` is used on `img` elements toward the top of the layout—and thus more likely to be in the user's viewport when the page is first loaded—these images can feel significantly slower to the end user.
+If `loading="lazy"` is used on `img` elements toward the top of the layout—and thus more likely to be in the user's viewport when the page is first loaded—these images can feel significantly slower to the end user.

 ## Priority hints